 AI systems are created to work with other systems and tackle specific challenges.
 This necessitates a comprehensive analysis of AI systems.
 Integration testing is critical when numerous AI systems with competing agendas are deployed together.

 AI systems are created to work with other systems and tackle specific challenges.
 This necessitates a comprehensive analysis of AI systems.
-Integration testing is critical when numerous AI systems with competing agendas are deployed together.
 According to Gartner, the worldwide business value of AI was expected to exceed $1.2 trillion in 2018, up 70% from 2017.
-By 2022, this market is estimated to reach $3.9 trillion.
+By 2022, this market was estimated to reach $3.9 trillion.
 With more and more systems incorporating AI features, they must be adequately evaluated.

 Semi-automated curated training data sets include input data and intended output.
-Static data dependency analysis is necessary to enable annotation of data sources and features, a key feature for migration and deletion.
+Static data dependency analysis is necessary to enable the annotation of data sources and features, a key aspect for migration and deletion.